Giant 2W RAce 3

 15. Why don’t you just hold the event in L2?

-Having worked through multiple scenarios, we have not been able to sufficiently satisfy the government's guidelines and our teams core values whilst maintaining the integrity of the event for our riders in Race 1.
+Having worked through multiple scenarios, we have not been able to sufficiently satisfy the government's guidelines and our teams core values whilst maintaining the integrity of the event for our riders.
 We will continue to run scenario planning sessions and may or may not be in a better position to operate at Alert Level 2 in future.

 16. Will there be food?